duykizilkaya/FoodCompanyPredictiveMarketingDataAnalysis/README.md

 _Model Performance_:

 * Model	Training  Accuracy	Test Accuracy	Training AUC	Test AUC
-* DecisionTreeClassifier	91.26%	88.43%	0.75	0.67
+* DecisionTreeClassifier	99.30%	81.17%	0.97	0.65
-* RandomForestClassifier	91.54%	89.56%	0.76	0.70
+* RandomForestClassifier	98.80%	86.65%	0.96	0.63
-* **GradientBoostingClassifier**	91.60%	86.39%	0.74	0.67
+* GradientBoostingClassifier	90.02%	86.79%	0.72	0.66
-* XGBClassifier	91.49%	88.77%	0.75	0.65
+* **XGBClassifier**	91.42%	87.65%	0.74	0.67

 _Analysis Results_

-The GradientBoostingClassfier emerged as the best-performing model based on the evaluation metrics, particularly accuracy and AUC.
+The XGBClassfier emerged as the best-performing model based on the evaluation metrics, particularly accuracy and AUC.
 However, it is important to note that the model's performance, especially the AUC, indicates there is room for improvement.

 ### Key Findings